Church Music Association of America

 The Third Degree – Mass Propers

-The third degree is essentially the parts traditionally ascribed to the choir, the Mass Propers.
 Many parishes want to begin with this, but the Church has been clear that these should not be sung without the 1st and 2nd degree, namely the Clergy Acclamations and the Congregation’s participation in the Ordinary.
 The 3rd degree:

 Entrance Antiphon (Introit)

-Gradual R. Psalm
+Gradual / Responsorial Psalm

 Offertory